Haiti cancels last day of Carnival after 16 die in float accident

 A sun on the float made of wire touched the power line and sent a fatal electrical charge through the metal frame of the decorated platform, police said.
 Authorities cancelled Carnival festivities in the district after the accident.

-(Reporting by Amelie Baron in Haiti and Anthony Boadle in Brazil; Writing by David Adams; Editing by Janet Lawrence, Lisa Von Ahn, Chizu Nomiyama, Jeffrey Benkoe.
-Jonathan Oatis, Cynthia Osterman and Lisa Shumaker)
+(Reporting by Amelie Baron in Haiti and Anthony Boadle in Brazil; Writing by David Adams; Editing by Janet Lawrence, Lisa Von Ahn, Chizu Nomiyama, Jeffrey Benkoe and Jonathan Oatis)